'Indescribable' pressure: Taiwan thanks Navy amid China tensions

 TAIPEI, Aug 19 (Reuters) - Taiwan President Tsai Ing-wen has visited sailors in the island's navy to thank them for their efforts amid days of war games and military drills by China, calling the pressure they had faced "indescribable".

-China, which claims democratically governed Taiwan as its own territory, has been staging such exercises this month to show its anger at the visit to Taipei of U.S. House Speaker Nancy Pelosi.
+China, which claims democratically governed Taiwan as its own territory, has been staging such exercises this month to show its anger at the visit to Taipei of U.S. House of Representatives Speaker Nancy Pelosi.

 "In the face of China's harassment and provocation outside Taiwan's territorial waters, it is even more necessary to keep an eye on the dynamics of enemy ships all the time.
 The pressure is so great that it is indescribable," Tsai said, according to footage released by the defence ministry.